01 March 2018

 Lawyers from Carey Olsen's corporate and finance practice in the Cayman Islands have advised 99, the Brazilian ride-sharing application and Uber competitor, on its sale to China's Didi Chuxing.

 The deal, which values 99 at more than US$1 billion, comes a year after Didi secured a minority stake in the company after investing US$100 million in 99's last round of financing.
-99 has been a long-standing client of Carey Olsen with the offshore law firm advising it in its earliest days as a technology start-up in 2013, as well as taking it through a number of rounds of financing.
+99 has been a long-standing client of Carey Olsen with the offshore law firm advising it in its earliest days as a fintech start-up in 2013, as well as taking it through a number of rounds of financing.

 The Carey Olsen team advising 99 on the Cayman aspects of the acquisition was led by partner Alistair Russell, who was assisted by associate Robert Coombes.